imlk0/guide-to-build-chromeos/miniproject.md

 ```
 Now to replace with release version v4.19.

-### Method 1
+### (Method 1) Use ./update_kernel.sh
+`./update_kernel.sh` is a shell script which use `ssh` to connect to your device and export the new Kernel files.

 Assume that you had build vm image using default kernel and was able to run in qemu.
 Now compile kernel v4.19:
 ```sh
 cd ../../src/third_party/kernel/v4.19/